DHT Blockers: How They Prevent Hair Loss and Promote Regrowth

 Blocking DHT prevents the excess of this hormone from attaching to hair follicles.
 When you reduce DHT, you may notice less overall shedding and potential for hair regrowth.
 You also lessen the chances of further damage to existing follicles.
 This approach can be an important part of your routine if you’re serious about combatting male pattern baldness or androgenetic alopecia.

 While some people experience positive changes after a few months, others need longer to see results.
-Combining DHT blockers with stress management and a healthy lifestyle often yields the best outcome.
+Combining DHT-blocking treatment with stress management and a healthy lifestyle often yields the best outcome.

 Feel free to learn all about DHT blockers through our comprehensive video: